 1. New Jersey

-Tax revenue generated from July igaming in Pennsylvania was $43.1 million, an 11.4% increase from $38.2 million last year.
+Tax revenue generated from July igaming in Pennsylvania totaled $57.3 million compared to $43.1 million, up 24.8% year over year.

 Connecticut has two other igaming operators, the Mashantucket (Western) Pequot Tribal Nation and the Mohegan Tribe On-Reservation, but even combined, their revenues are a rounding error.